 Melbourne: For those looking to attend the top ranked universities in Melbourne, consider either the University of Melbourne, ranked at an impressive 41 in the world, or Monash University, ranked 60 in the world by the QS World University Rankings (2018).
 Either university would add great value to your academic career and resume.

-Additionally, the modern campuses of Deakin University and RMIT University also offer a comprehensive range of courses.
-Students looking to study abroad in the suburbs, but still with easy access to the city via a 45-minute commute by tram, will appreciate Deakin’s spacious campus.
+Students looking to study abroad in the suburbs, but still with easy access to the city, via a 45-minute commute by tram, will appreciate Deakin’s spacious, modern campus.
+La Trobe University features a more traditional campus, with 500+ acres of stunning parkland and a wildlife sanctuary, a similar distance from Melbourne.

 For those pursuing more creative majors, RMIT University, located in downtown Melbourne, is the top ranked school in the country for art and design.